josev2046/vimeo-rtmp-multiaudiotrack/README.md

 **Vimeo-RTMP-MultiAudioTrack**

-This repository demonstrates a multi-language live streaming solution using Vimeo.
+This repository demonstrates **a multi-language live streaming solution using Vimeo**.
 Separate encoders send language-specific streams to Vimeo, and a web page dynamically switches between them based on user selection.

 ![image](https://github.com/user-attachments/assets/8762d57a-27e6-46fd-9f47-a858b561126a)